What if? With those two words, you could form many questions.

 It’s about commitment.
 This prayer is a verbal and audible step of faith.
 It could be the first time that person has publicly declared their faith in Christ.
 And in that good God-moment, I’m glad to help it become a reality for their soul.
 An unchurched or unconverted soul might have no idea how to act on what the Holy Spirit is doing in them.
 Through this prayer, my goal is to help them commit to trusting in Christ alone.

 It’s about helping people right now.
 The best time for a person to believe in Christ is always right now.
-When the Holy Spirit is drawing the person through His convincing grace, it’s not always visible.
+When the Holy Spirit draws the person through His convincing grace, it’s not always visible.
 Sometimes I can spiritually discern it, but sometimes I can’t.
 So, by faith, I transition into the salvation prayer and trust God for the results.
 Now is always an acceptable time for someone’s new birth.
 The fullness of time has come, and Christ has done the necessary salvation work.
 And I want to lead people to faith in His vicarious atonement and victorious resurrection right now.

 First of all, there’s no biblical command for anyone to walk a church aisle for salvation.
 That means people can be born again at home, in their car, or standing in the congregation while we pray in unison.
 Secondly, praying this prayer does nothing to hinder a believer who is already secure in their salvation.
 It helps them learn a prayer that they can use when the Holy Spirit uses them in a one-on-one evangelistic moment.
 Plus, it’s a moment of humble outreach as we help others see the normalcy of praying out loud to God.

-Pastorally speaking, I like to be laser-focused towards evangelism, discipleship, and worship on Sunday mornings.
+Pastorally speaking, I like to be laser-focused on evangelism, discipleship, and worship on Sunday mornings.
 All other parts of ministry and life can wait for another time.
 The eternal souls of men, women, and young adults are hanging in the balance.
 And my goal is to point them to Christ.

 Here’s the final “what if” question.